 Customer Match is a useful advertising tool for many business goals, from increasing brand awareness to driving conversions.
 Here are a few examples of different audiences you can target with Customer Match:

-- On the Search Network and the Google Shopping tab, you can optimize your campaigns by adjusting your bid based on what you know about your customers’ activities.
+- On the Search Network and the Shopping tab, you can optimize your campaigns by adjusting your bid based on what you know about your customers’ activities.

 - On Gmail, you can reach your customers or similar audiences using personalized ads at the top of their inbox tabs.